VldKnd/Rankings-And-Sorting-OT/README.md

-Rankings-And-Sorting-OT
-Simple numpy Implementation of paper Differentiable Ranks and Sorting using Optimal Transport.
+Simple numpy Implementation of paper Differentiable Ranks and Sorting using Optimal Transport by Marco Cuturi Olivier Teboul Jean-Philippe Vert.